eleccoin/eleccoin/doc/developer-notes.md

 For reformatting and refactoring commits where the changes can be easily automated using a bash script, we use scripted-diff commits.
 The bash script is included in the commit message and our Travis CI job checks that the result of the script is identical to the commit.
-This aids reviewers since they can verify that the script does exactly what it's supposed to do.
+This aids reviewers since they can verify that the script does exactly what it is supposed to do.
 It is also helpful for rebasing (since the same script can just be re-run on the new master commit).

 To create a scripted-diff: